Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Methodology

-In our analysis, we use supervised text classification for sentiment and emotion analysis, as well as to predict the age, gender, and political wing of a speaker.
-Since 2019, a standard approach to text classification has been fine-tuning one of the large pretrained language models such as BERT \citep{devlin-etal-2019-bert} to the specific task.
-We followed this approach and used multilingual BERT (pretrained on 104 languages) to predict desired variables.
-The trained models were used to predict speakers' meta-information (gender, age, political wing), their sentiments and emotions based on the language and contextual information in speeches.
+We selected several modern NLP approaches to analyze the speeches in chosen languages.
+We use supervised text classification for sentiment and emotion analysis, as well as to predict the age, gender, and political wing of a speaker.
+Since 2019, a standard approach to text classification has been fine-tuning one of the large pre-trained language models such as BERT \cite{devlin-etal-2019-bert} to the specific task.
+We followed this approach and used multilingual BERT (pre-trained in 104 languages) to predict desired variables in a uniform way across the tackled languages.
+The trained models were used to predict speakers' meta-information (gender, age, political wing), as described in Section \ref{sec:metadataPrediction}, as well as their sentiments and emotions based on the language and contextual information in speeches, as outlined in Sections \ref{sec:sentimentPrediction} and \ref{methodology:emotion}, respectively.
 The details are presented below.

-\subsubsection{Meta Data Prediction}
+\subsection{Meta Data Prediction}

-Datasets from the ParlaMint project contain information about the speakers' age, gender, and political party.
+Datasets from the ParlaMint project contain information about the speaker's age, gender, and political party.
 Thus, we fine-tune the multilingual BERT model to predict each of the three metadata variables from individual speeches of parliament members.
 The prediction accuracy of the models reveals the amount of information about the metadata stored in the parliament speeches.
 The variables that we predict are: